Sreyan88/sreyan88.github.io/_pages/research.md

 permalink: /research/
 order: 5
 ---
-I am broadly interested in Natural Language Processing (Speech and Text).
-In the modality of speech, I have a special focus on making supervised and self-supervised learning in speech and audio amenable to resource-constrained scenarios (both data and compute).
-Currently, I am also working on achieving domain invariance in supervised and self-supervised learning in speech.
-I also like low-resource domain adaptation as a topic of research.
-In the modality of text, I enjoy working on the topics of content moderation and information extraction.
-I am currently focused on devising better solutions for detecting complex named entities in text and detecting implicit hate speech in online conversations.
+I am broadly interested in Speech, Language and Audio Processing (SLP).
+My research focuses on low-resource learning where I try to find ways to make data-hungry deep learning models amenable to resource-constrained scenarios (both labeled data and compute).
+In the past, I have tried methods like generating synthetic data for and self-supervised learning fore more effective downstream learning .
+Currently, I am also looking at scaling laws of using sythetic data to train SLP models.
+Very often, I also do research on specific applied topics like RIR estimation, audio generation, compositional reasoning, audio captioning, etc.

-I am excited to see what multiple modalities together can offer (speech, text, audio, and graphs).
 I am always open to collaborations, and please feel free to drop me a mail!

 <!-- #### I am always open to collaborations!
 Please fill out [this](https://docs.google.com/forms/d/1kQRJekonn8YglxIPH9OPcJCuI7NQK-E1wAywNAsSMoM/) form here and I would reach out if I have a project aligned with your interests.
 Thank You! -->